Srikanth Anantharam

 The get_str_slice_from_c_char_ptr convenience function is the one that converts the raw const char * pointer from C to a &str in Rust.
 It makes use of an unsafe code block to accomplish this.

 The introduce_rust function is the actual wrapper around the introduce C/C++ function.
 It takes the first input parameter as &str and converts it into a C-style string.
 The second parameter is an integer and is passed as it is.
 This function also makes use of an unsafe code block for the C function.
 Then it makes use of the get_str_slice_from_c_char_ptr convenience function to convert the returned C-style string into a Rust String.
+And it deallocates the c-string to prevent memory leakage.

 In order to test that our approach actually works let's write a rust_ffi\src\main.rs.
 Following are its contents: